Who Is Zeebo In To Kill A Mockingbird

 Zeebo's Role in the Community

 Zeebo holds a respected position within the First Purchase African M.E.
 Church.
 He is the song leader, responsible for initiating the lining-out of hymns.
 This practice, common in many Black churches of the time, involved the leader singing a line of the hymn, which the congregation would then repeat.
-This method was particularly important in communities where many members were illiterate, allowing everyone to participate in the worship service.
-Zeebo's leadership in this context demonstrates his importance in preserving cultural traditions and facilitating communal worship.
+Also, this method was particularly important in communities where many members were illiterate, allowing everyone to participate in the worship service.
+That's why zeebo's leadership in this context demonstrates his importance in preserving cultural traditions and facilitating communal worship.
 The First Purchase Church itself acts as a sanctuary, a place where the Black community can gather, support each other, and express their faith without the oppressive gaze of white society.

 Zeebo and Literacy